Henry Badeley, 1st Baron Badeley

-Henry John Fanshawe Badeley, 1st Baron Badeley, KCB, CBE (27 June 1874 – 27 September 1951), known as Sir Henry Badeley between 1935 and 1949, was a British civil servant and engraver.
+Henry John "Jack" Fanshawe Badeley, 1st Baron Badeley, KCB, CBE (27 June 1874 – 27 September 1951), known as Sir Henry Badeley between 1935 and 1949, was a British civil servant and engraver.
 He was Clerk of the Parliaments from 1934 to 1949.

-Early life
+Early life and education

-Badeley was born at Elswick, near Newcastle-upon-Tyne, the son of Captain Henry Badeley, originally of Guy Harlings, Chelmsford, Essex, and was educated at Radley College and Trinity College, Oxford.
-(Captain Henry Badeley's father was John Carr Badeley (1794–1851), MD, FRCP.)
+Badeley was born at Elswick, near Newcastle-upon-Tyne, the son of Capt.
+Henry Badeley, originally of Guy Harlings, Chelmsford, Essex, and Blanche Alicia Allhusen (1847–1929).
+He had a younger sister, Althea Beatrice (1875–1944), who married Admiral Stuart Nicholson.
+His grandfathers were Dr. John Carr Badeley FRCP (1794–1851) and the Danish-German chemical manufacturer Christian Allhusen (1806–1890).

+He was educated at Radley College and Trinity College, Oxford.

 Career

 Badeley entered the Parliament Office in 1897 and was Principal Clerk and Taxing Officer at the Judicial Department of the House of Lords from 1919 to 1930.
 He was appointed a Commander of the Order of the British Empire (CBE) in 1920 and became Assistant Clerk of the Parliaments in 1930.
-In 1934 he was promoted to Clerk of the Parliaments, an office he held until 1949.
+In 1934, he was promoted to Clerk of the Parliaments, an office he held until 1949.

 He was made a Knight Commander of the Order of the Bath (KCB) in 1935 and elevated to the peerage as Baron Badeley, of Badley in the County of Suffolk, in 1949.
 After his retirement the Marquess of Salisbury said of him: "He could almost be described as the father of the house, for he had been the guide, philosopher and friend to whom they had gone in their troubles".
 He was a regular contributor in the House of Lords during his two years as a member.